Verder naar navigatie Doorgaan naar hoofdinhoud Ga naar de voettekst

 K3S Architecture Diagram.
 Source: https://k3s.io

-Screenshot of a standard `ps -elf` query Kubernetes
+Screenshot of a standard `ps -elf` query in Kubernetes

 Screenshot of the same query's output in K3s